-When you need to customize an existing recipe in Yocto, never edit the .bb file directly.
-Your changes will be wiped out the next time you pull updates from upstream.
+Never edit a .bb file directly — your changes will be wiped out the next time you pull updates from upstream.

 This guide covers bbappend from the basics to 5 practical patterns, based on Yocto Scarthgap 5.0 LTS.